 Learn more about universal life insurance today and see what’s offered at RBC Insurance.

 Similar to universal life insurance, but less complex (and less flexible), participating whole life insurance offers lifetime coverage, guaranteed cash value and the opportunity to earn dividends and share in the insurance company’s profits.
 It’s often used in estate planning to help protect a person’s financial assets from risks such as market downturns, unnecessary legal fees and taxes.

 With whole life insurance, a portion of your premium pays for the cost of insurance and the rest goes into a savings/investment account (managed by the insurer) where you can grow your guaranteed cash value.
-As with universal life insurance, you can access this cash value for anything you want—to go on a dream vacation, start a business, buy a home and more.
+As with universal life insurance, you can access this cash value for anything you want—cover unexpected expenses, supplement your income in retirement, start a business and more.
 Just keep in mind that any money you borrow will need to be paid back or it will reduce the death benefit for your beneficiaries.